SomeKittens/Interview/README.md

 https://sites.google.com/site/steveyegge2/five-essential-phone-screen-questions
 http://en.wikipedia.org/wiki/Fizz_buzz#Variations

-Also find common characters in a string
+Find common characters in a string

+large array of numbers that can repeat and are not sorted find first pair of numbers that sums to given integer